The NRA's lawsuit against NY and Governor Cuomo, explained with infographics.

 The NRA and Governor Cuomo are not friends.
 Cuomo consistently has been an outspoken critic of the NRA, especially since gun-related tragedies have become an epidemic in our country.
 The NRA claims it's all a political game for Cuomo.

 Whether it's just politics or more...

 If Cuomo were playing politics, that wouldn't necessarily be a problem.
 But it's when - or if - he uses government regulatory action to keep the NRA from speaking out that the NRA has a First Amendment case.
 The case alleges that Cuomo and a New York agency that he controls - the Department of Financial Services (DFS) - have harmed the NRA's rights to free speech and free association.

 What did Cuomo and DFS do?

-The NRA complaint lists a series of actions by NY's DFS and Governor Cuomo that the NRA claims to be problematic.
+The NRA complaint, filed in federal court in New York, lists a series of actions by NY's DFS and Governor Cuomo that the NRA claims to be problematic.
 We've grouped them into three for purposes of analyzing the First Amendment arguments:

 Investigation of Carry Guard

 The Investigation of Carry Guard is a big one.
 Carry Guard is an insurance product that gun owners can purchase to protect themselves from gun-related damages.
 It covers liability for acts of wrongdoing and legal costs incident to acts of self defense with a legally possessed firearm.
 The NRA endorsed Carry Guard and got financial benefits from proceeds of the product, which was sold by Lockton Company.